 Without VDP, many different versions of printed materials can be created quickly and to a very high standard.
 Whether it’s product labels, envelopes, business cards, brochures, flyers or something else entirely, variable data printing is a flexible, effective choice for creating personalised marketing materials and reaching audiences on an emotional level.

 What printing methods allow for variable data printing?

 The first, and simplest, method is to have a static document that’s printed the same for every individual item, with variable data printed on top of the static document.
 The options are limited, but if you want a very straightforward print run with just one or two customised tweaks, this is the quickest way of going about it.

 The second option is to combine static and variable elements into printed material.
 You do this before the printing stage using computer design software such as Adobe Illustrator or InDesign, and every image is merged into each page.

 Finally, the fastest and most customisable variable data printing method uses specialised variable data printing software to combine the static and variable elements into a print file.
 This way, the raster image processor only needs to process static elements once, paying attention to the variable elements and producing high quality prints quickly.

 What is versioned printing?

 Versioning is used to create packaging for different versions of a product, such as for different flavours.
-It can also be used to put unique QR or barcodes on products.
-It is basically just another name for variable data printing, though, as it can cover the same applications.
+It can also be used to put a unique QR code or barcode on different products.
+It’s basically just another name for variable data printing, as it covers the same applications.

-At Mailing Expert, we have experience with variable data printing for all sizes and types of applications.
-Whether it’s a simple mailmerge or a complex run of differing print items, our team of variable data printing specialists are on hand to help every step of the way.
+At Mailing Expert we have extensive experience of managing variable data printing campaigns of all sizes and types.
+Whether it’s a simple mailmerge or a complex print run consisting of many differing print items, our team of variable data printing specialists are on hand to help every step of the way.